Ancava2000/Cybersecurity-Portfolio/README.md

 </div>

 > [!NOTE]
-> This portfolio is currently composed of practical exercises from the ```Google Cybersecurity course```.
+> This portfolio is currently composed of practical exercises from the ```Google Cybersecurity course``` and ```Cybersecurity Walkthroughs```.
 In the future, additional personal projects or projects from other courses will be added to the modules.

 ## Professional Resume